akramarenkov/whilst/README.md

 Without approximations

-Allows for presence of spaces
+Allows for presence of spaces in a string representation

 Compatible with time.Duration in terms of parsing and conversion to string